asofio/minimal-api-aks-poc/deploy-to-aks.md

 First, create the necessary Azure infrastructure to be able to deploy the API to Azure.
 The steps below will walk you through running the contained bicep script against an Azure resource group.

 Within your Azure subscription, ensure that you have a resource group that you can deploy to.
-Either create one manually through the portal or execute the following az cli command.
+Either create one manually through the portal or execute the following az cli command:

 `az group create --name YourResourceGroupNameHere --location eastus`